trevorpower/hackerspaces-status-wall/README.md

 Playing With It
 ---------------
-The application uses [mongoDb] and this should be started first:
+The application uses [MongoDb](http://mongodb.org) and this should be started first:

     $ mongod

 There is no migration infrastructure but the `database.coffee` module exports a function `create` that will create the required collections.

 To be deployable on [Heroku](http://heroku.com) a Procfile is used and the web service can be started by foreman:

     $ foreman start